rackerlabs/design-system/_component_design/key-value-pairs.md

 Vertical key-value pairs list the key label above the data value at a maximum width of four columns on the Helix grid.

-Key labels and data values are displayed on the left and are left-aligned.
+Key labels and data values display left-aligned on the left.

 {% endcolumn %}